• Skip to primary navigation

 What is a Paisa?

-In this guide, we are going to answer the question: what is a Paisa?
-Plus, I will go into more detail by saying other things that I’ve learned.
+In this guide, I want to answer the question: what is a Paisa?
+I will also go into more detail by sharing other observations that I learned on my travels.

 colombian slang words

-After spending many months in the capital of the Paisas, also known as the Antioquía region (but not limited to it) I felt compelled to share all this.
+After spending time in the Paisa Region, also known as the Antioquía Region (but not limited to it) I feel compelled to be able to share all this.

-So, let’s start with the short answer before we get into more detailed things to know about the Paisa culture.
+So, let’s start with the short answer before we get into more detailed things to know about the Paisa culture and why it’s worth understanding.

-Did you know A Paisa is anyone who is from the Antioquía in Colombia and contrary to what people may say, they’re not defined by skin color.
+Did you know?
+A Paisa is anyone who is from the Antioquía in Colombia and contrary to what people think, Paisas are not defined by skin color.

-According to the dedicated page on Wikipedia the word paisa derives from “Paisano,” which means a person from the same country.
+According to this dedicated page on Wikipedia the word Paisa derives from “Paisano,” which means a person from the same country.
+But in this case, it identifies individuals who are from the Antioquia region of Colombia!

-Paisas have a very strong culture that is impossible to ignore, and they carry these cultural traits with them wherever they go.
+In fact, Paisas have a strong culture that is impossible to ignore.
+They seem to carry their cultural traits with them wherever they go, whether traveling abroad or interacting with people outside their home region.

 What makes A Paisa different?

-The Paisas in Medellín and surrounding cities such as Sabaneta are very active and tend to live outside (when it’s not raining).
+The Paisas in Medellín and surrounding cities such as Sabaneta or Periera, and are very active and tend to live outside (when it’s not raining).

 what to do in medellin meet locals